anytizer/locatronics.cs/readme.md

 ## General working
- - Creates a local searchable database of your organizer bins and their placements within your racks.
+ - Creates a locally searchable database of your organizer bins and their placements within your racks.
- - Can be used for anything where you need to search.

 ## Info